mahipalss/wordpress-app/README.md

 ## install ansible in controller
 //some comments
-line 1 of code sudo yum update -y line 2 of code sudo amazon-linux-extras install ansible2 -y line 3 of code ansible --version
+line 1 of install ansible in controller sudo yum update -y line 2 of install ansible in controller sudo amazon-linux-extras install ansible2 -y line 3 of install ansible in controller ansible --version

 ### add ansiblehosts
 ### add pemkey